mjashley-academy/js-understanding--This-/README.md

 myFunction();
 What can we expect this to be?.... exactly, same as with normal functions, window or global object.
 Same result but not the same reason.
 With normal functions the scoped is bound to the global one by default, arrows functions, as I said before, do not have their own this but they inherit it from the parent scope, in this case the global one.

-What would happen if we add "use strict"?
+What would happen if we add `"use strict"`?
 Nothing, it will be the same result, since the scope comes from the parent one.

 ## Arrow functions as methods
 ```javascript